tomsliikee/dungeon-frodos_adventure/README.md

 ## Core Features

-- **Procedural Maze Generation:** Leverages a Depth-First Search (DFS) algorithm combined with randomized room carving to generate a unique labyrinth on every run, adapted to your terminal dimensions.
+- **Procedural Maze Generation:** Uses a Depth-First Search (DFS) algorithm combined with randomized room carving to generate a random labyrinth on every run, AND dynamic to your terminal.
 - **Autonomous AI Rival:** The Mouth of Sauron (`*`) operates in the background, hunting for weapons, shields, and weak mobs on its side of the dungeon, eventually marching to the central arena to challenge you.
 - **Dynamic Combat System:** Initiated whenever a character steps onto a tile occupied by another entity.
 Turn initiative is based on who makes the movement (first strike).
 Damage is mathematically computed from attack (`ATK`) and defense (`DEF`) stats.
-- **Traps & Upgrades:** Collect legendary items like the sword Andúril (`(`) to boost attack or Mithril Armor (`[`) to boost defense.
+- **Traps & Upgrades:** Collect legendary items like the sword Anduril (`(`) to boost attack or Mithril Armor (`[`) to boost defense.
 Beware of hidden traps (`^`) that deal damage and sap stats!
-- **Interactive Tutorial:** Includes an introductory sequence with lore and interactive screens explaining the controls and mechanics.
+- **Tutorial:** Includes an tutorial with lore and interactive screens explaining the controls and mechanics.
-- **Dynamic Status Bar:** Renders real-time announcements of recent game events (such as combat, item pickups, or trap triggers) below the map.
+- **Status Bar:** Renders a small statusbar at the bottom of recent game events (such as combat, item pickups, or trap triggers) below the map.
 - **Lord of the Rings Audio:** Uses Pygame mixer to play a dynamic soundtrack that seamlessly changes from ambient themes to tense battle music when entering the arena.

 ---

 ## Setup & Execution

-### Prerequisites
+### Setup

 - **Python:** Version 3.8 or higher.
 - **Terminal:** Supports standard ANSI escape codes for coloring and styling.